Later life of Winston Churchill: Ireland

 It was during his opposition years that Churchill twice expounded his views on Ireland to successive Irish ambassadors in London.
-In November 1946, he met John W. Dulanty and told him: "I said a few words in parliament the other day about your country because I still hope for a united Ireland.
+In November 1946, he met John Dulanty and told him: "I said a few words in parliament the other day about your country because I still hope for a united Ireland.
 You must get those fellows in the north in, though; you can't do it by force.
 There is not, and never was, any bitterness in my heart towards your country".
 In May 1951, he met Dulanty's successor Frederick Boland and said: "You know I have had many invitations to visit Ulster but I have refused them all.
 I don't want to go there at all, I would much rather go to southern Ireland.
 Maybe I'll buy another horse with an entry in the Irish Derby".
 Churchill had happy childhood memories of Ireland from his father's time there as private secretary to the lord lieutenant of Ireland from 1876 to 1880.

 The Second World War (book series)

 In the late 1940s, Churchill wrote and published six volumes of World War II memoirs.
 The series is entitled The Second World War and added his personal thoughts, beliefs and experiences to the historical record as he interpreted it.
-Churchill traded the literary rights to his books in return for double the salary he made as Prime Minister.
+Churchill traded the literary rights to his books in return for double the salary he made as prime minister.
 Major points in Churchill's books included his disgust in the handling of Hitler prior to the outbreak of war, primarily with the policy of appeasement which the British and French governments pursued until 1939.

 Prime Minister: 1951–1955

 Election result and cabinet appointments

 The Conservatives won the general election in October 1951 with an overall majority of 17 seats and Churchill again became prime minister, remaining in office until his resignation on 5 April 1955.
 As in his wartime administration, he appointed himself as Minister of Defence, but only on a temporary basis.
 On 1 March 1952, he handed over to the reluctant Field Marshal Alexander, who had been serving as Governor General of Canada since 1946.
-Eden was restored to Foreign Affairs and Rab Butler became Chancellor.
+Eden was restored to Foreign Affairs and Rab Butler became chancellor.

 A significant appointment was Harold Macmillan as Minister of Housing and Local Government with a manifesto commitment to build 300,000 new houses per annum.
 Macmillan achieved his target and, in October 1954, was promoted to replace Alexander at Defence.
 Housing was Churchill's only real domestic concern as he was preoccupied with foreign affairs.
 His government introduced some reforms including the Housing Repairs and Rents Act 1954 which inter alia addressed the issue of slums, and the Mines and Quarries Act 1954, which in some respects was a precursor to health and safety legislation.
 Churchill was, however, greatly concerned about immigration from the West Indies and Ian Gilmour records him saying in 1955: "I think it is the most important subject facing this country, but I cannot get any of my ministers to take any notice".